How Often do I need to Replace my Telephone Batteries

 So where does this leave us.
 In short every user has a different lifestyle requirement and assuming that you follow the advice given on the links above, then it is best to use the phone as you require.
 Some will experience longer periods between replacing their batteries than others providing the batteries are of the same quality and all have followed the initial best practice information.

-For further information on the different battery chemistries, charging regimes etc. We would recommend wikipedia.
+For further information on the different battery chemistry types, charging regimes etc. We would recommend Wikipedia.